This article appeared on www.wocn.org and is reprinted with permission.

 In the case of a DME ordered by a PA, NP, or CNS, a physician (M.D. or D.O.) must document the occurrence of a face-to-face encounter by signing/co-signing and dating the pertinent portion of the medical record.
 Failure to meet any of the requirements would have resulted in denial of the claim.

 The nursing community, including the Wound, Ostomy and Continence Nurses Society™ (WOCN), has been strongly opposed to the implementation of this provision over concerns that the M.D. oversight requirement is unnecessary and will reduce patient access to DME products.
-Since 1997, both NPs and CNS' have been authorized by CMS to order DME.
-Ordering DME for patients is clearly an activity that is within the scope of practice of APRNs.
+Since 1997, both NPs and CNS' have been authorized by CMS to ordering DME, and ordering Durable Medical Equipment for patients is an activity that is within the scope of practice for APRNs.

 We expect Centers for Medicare & Medicaid Services (CMS) to offer additional guidance and clarification on DME orders later this year as a result of this legislation, stay tuned for further updates.
 In the interim, this provision is not being enforced by CMS and suppliers are not required to abide by the M.D. sign off requirement.